qwopqwop200/GPTQ-for-LLaMa/README.md

 | FP16                                                    |  16  |     -      |   12980   |   16.63   |
 | [LLaMa-7B](https://arxiv.org/abs/2302.13971)            |  4   |     -      |   3780    |   10.90   |

+PPL is the benchmarked result using the 128 token setting.

 # Acknowledgements
 This code is based on [GPTQ](https://github.com/IST-DASLab/gptq) Thanks to Meta AI for releasing [LLaMa](https://arxiv.org/abs/2302.13971), a powerful LLM.